 Element 1 – Effective Instructions for the Creation of 3D Imagery

 One of the biggest and most important elements is to have effective instructions for the camera points for the 3D renders.
 We insist upon the planner and if possible the barrister representing the case to be the ones present and instructing us on site when we are setting up the camera points together with the photographer.
 This then becomes a bit of a juggling act as there are 4-5 parties to coordinate – including the architect and photographer and often the weather and time of day where the proposed building will not be in too much shadow.

 Then the camera points and directions are circulated around the consultants to confirm.
 Below is a diagram of what we’ll send out from one of our latest projects in Brookville Rd, Toorak.

 Once everyone is on board with the camera angles and points – from there on our workflows through pretty quickly without needing too much external input.

 Element 2 – Statement of Evidence Report

-The 3D renders which form part of the “expert evidence report for the application needs to be submitted not less than 10 business days prior to the date scheduled for commencement of the mediation” according to #24 of the PNVCAT2 [October 2014].
-Consequently the Tribunal has the power to disregard the report if it is filed outside of the time frame above.
+The 3D renders which form part of the “expert evidence report for the application need to be submitted not less than 10 business days prior to the date scheduled for commencement of the mediation” according to #24 of the PNVCAT2 [October 2014].
+Consequently, the Tribunal has the power to disregard the report if it is filed outside of the time frame above.

 So it is critical that if the decision is made to complete the imagery after the amended plans have been submitted – that the renders are all done and finalised within those 20 business days that follow.